clojure-emacs/cider/doc/troubleshooting.md

 Generally you're advised to use the newest nREPL with CIDER, as bugs get fixed in pretty much every release.

-Note, that running `cider-jack-in` from outside the scope of a project will result in the **older (0.2.6) nREPL dependency being used** (at least on Leiningen 2.5.1).
+Note, that running `cider-jack-in` from outside the scope of a project will result in the **older nREPL dependency being used**.
 This is likely a Leiningen bug.

 ### Missing clojure-... function after CIDER update